FurionChang/APDL_CMPBC/README.md

 Hi,

-I'm just try to use GitHub to enhance my working efficency.
+I'm just trying to use GitHub to enhance my working efficency.